laurenmarar/reader_groups/README.md

 shelf_dictionary.txt - used in Jupyter Notebook to map uncommon shelf spellings to common spellings

 ## Conclusion
-The Goodreads user shelf data is spars and higlighy variable.
+The Goodreads user shelf data is sparse and higlighy variable.
 There is potential generating more accurate reader profiles with more complete and standardized data.
 A blog post explores possibilities for future analysis in greater depth: